trulia/hologram/README.md

 - [Guard Hologram](https://github.com/kmayer/guard-hologram) is a sweet
-  little gem that uses guard to monitor changes to your hologram project and rebuilds your styleguide on the fly as you make changes.
+  little gem that uses guard to monitor changes to your hologram project and rebuilds your style guide on the fly as you make changes.

 ## Contributing